CoreyHedberg/rps_game/README.md

 <br>

-Play the classic game where you have a 33.333333333% chance to win every time.
+Play the classic game where you have a 33.333333333(you get the point)% chance to win every time.

 <br>